sttyerase/Great-Recipes/BakedGoods/SmoresBrownies.md

 ##### Preparation:

 1. Preheat oven to 350&deg;.
-2. Place the beans, egs, oil, vanillaa and sugar in a food processor and puree for 1 minute.
+2. Place the beans, eggs, oil, vanilla and sugar in a food processor and puree for 1 minute.
 3. Add the flour, baking powder, cocoa powder and salt and pulse to continue
 4. Stir 1/2 cup of the chocolate chips into the batter and pour into a greased and parchment paper lined 8"x8" pand.
 Top with the remaining 1/4 cup chocolate chips, graham crackers and marshmallows.